yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/reduce-latency/caching.md

  - the [basic]({{< ref "basic-config-and-security/reduce-latency/caching/global-cache">}}) approach is to enable caching for all requests to an API for which it is safe to do so.
 This is termed "Global" or "[Safe Request]({{< ref "caching#safe-requests">}})" caching and is applied at the API (rather than endpoint) level.
 Please note that the scope is restricted to the API definition, it is not globally applied across the portfolio of APIs deployed on your Tyk Gateway.
  - more [advanced]({{< ref "basic-config-and-security/reduce-latency/caching/advanced-cache">}}) options allow you to apply more selective rules at the individual endpoint level.
 This gives granular control over which paths are cached, and allows you to vary cache configuration across API versions.

-Using the advanced per-endpoint approach, you can selectively cache the responses to all requests, only those from specific paths or only responses with specific status codes returned by the API.
+Tyk's advanced caching options allow you to selectively cache the responses to all requests, only those from specific paths or only responses with specific status codes returned by the API.
 You can even cache dynamically based upon instruction from the upstream service received within the response.

 Caching is enabled by default at the Gateway level, but no caching will happen until the API Definition is configured to do so.